reimagined/resolve/packages/bus-drivers/resolve-bus-memory/README.md

 # `resolve-bus-memory`

-This package is a driver for `resolve-bus` to emit events using memory.
+This package is a driver for `resolve-es` to emit events using memory.

 ## Usage